Does a Guardianship Override Parental Rights in Oklahoma?

 Related: Legal Custody versus Physical Custody in Oklahoma

-How can I obtain a Guardianship in Oklahoma?
+How can I obtain a Guardianship?

-Once the family law judge has the pleadings for your Oklahoma guardianship, a hearing will be scheduled and all interested parties must be given notice of the hearing date and an opportunity to appear and object to your guardianship petition.
-Your Oklahoma guardianship attorney will need to assist you in obtaining a criminal background check from OSBI as well as a sex offender registration search.
+Once the family law judge has the pleadings for your guardianship, a hearing will be scheduled and all interested parties must be given notice of the hearing date and an opportunity to appear and object to your petition.
+Your Oklahoma attorney will need to assist you in obtaining a criminal background check from OSBI as well as a sex offender registration search.

-At the final hearing for your Oklahoma guardianship case, the court will either appoint you as guardian or deny your request.
+At the final hearing for your guardianship case, the court will either appoint you as guardian or deny your request.
 If you are appointed as guardian, you have legal authority over the health and welfare of the child that supersedes anyone, unless the Court enters a subsequent order.
 Obtaining a guardianship order in Oklahoma gives clarity to parties related to custody of a child and gives you authority to act as guardian and make enforceable decisions for the child.

 What Happens when Parental Rights and Guardianship clash in Oklahoma?